 In its commitment to promote free expression, the University recognizes the right to acts of peaceful dissent, protests and demonstrations.
 Pace Center student organizations planning to engage in any of these activities must first notify their Pace Center staff advisor.
 The next step will be to seek approval from ODUS for the location and scheduling of your activity.

 Under federal law, the University is "absolutely prohibited from directly or indirectly participating in, or intervening in, any political campaign on behalf of (or in opposition to) any candidate for [any] elective public office."
 Additionally, "no substantial part of the activities" of the University may be directed to influencing legislation.
 The University may not endorse, or provide or solicit financial or other support for candidates or political organizations.
 Pace Center student organizations are to review ODUS guidelines reflecting University guidelines before engaging in political activities.

 Any undergraduate or group of undergraduates who is planning overnight travel in support of their participation in a Pace Center student organization must schedule a meeting with the Pace Center staff advisor.
 Review of responsible and effective service, risk management and fiscal responsibility, among other topics, will be discussed along with additional resources to prepare you.
 All undergraduates embarking on University-sponsored and approved overnight travel must register their travel in Concur.
 For students planning travel within the U.S., review the Undergraduate Domestic Travel Checklist.
-For students planning travel outside of the U.S., you will meet regularly with the Pace Center staff advisor and also be expected to attend recommended sessions and workshops offered by the University Office of International Affairs and Operations.
+For students planning travel outside of the U.S., you are required to notify the Pace Center immediately as you start to plan your service project and trip.
+For international service and travel, your group will meet regularly with the Pace Center staff advisor and also be expected to attend recommended sessions and workshops offered by the University Office of International Affairs and Operations.
 Students planning to engage in international service as part of their student organizations should review the Student International Travel Resources website.